-International Atomic Energy Agency (GC(57)/OR.9, Para 9) NAM welcomed the fact that its members parties to the NPT had concluded comprehensive safeguards agreements with the Agency in fulfilment of their obligation under paragraph 1 of Article III of that treaty, as non-nuclear-weapon States.
-NAM noted that all States of the Middle East except for Israel were parties to the NPT and had undertaken to accept comprehensive Agency safeguards.

-(GC(57)/OR.9, Para 10) NAM regretted Israel's continued insistence that the issue of Agency safeguards could not be addressed in isolation from the regional peace process; there was no automatic sequence linking the application of comprehensive safeguards to all nuclear activities in the Middle East to the prior conclusion of a peace settlement - in fact, the former would contribute to the latter.
+(GC(58)/OR.8, Para 10) NAM welcomed the fact that its members party to the NPT had concluded comprehensive safeguards agreements with the Agency in fulfilment of their obligation under Article III.1 of that Treaty, as non-nuclear-weapon States.
+NAM noted that all States of the Middle East except for Israel were party to the NPT and had undertaken to accept comprehensive Agency safeguards.
+NAM regretted Israel's continued insistence that the issue of Agency safeguards could not be addressed in isolation from the regional peace process; there was no automatic sequence making the application of comprehensive safeguards to all nuclear activities in the Middle East dependent on a peace settlement there - in fact, the former would contribute to the latter.

-(GC(57)/OR.9, Para 11) NAM also regretted the fact that the Director General had not been able to make further progress in fulfilling his mandate, pursuant to resolution GC(56)/RES/15, regarding the application of comprehensive Agency safeguards to all nuclear activities in the Middle East.
+(GC(58)/OR.8, Para 11) NAM also regretted the fact that the Director General had not been able to make further progress in fulfilling his mandate, pursuant to resolution GC(57)/RES/15, regarding the application of comprehensive Agency safeguards to all nuclear activities in the Middle East.

-(GC(57)/OR.9, Para 12) NAM, which believed that all Member States should cooperate in rectifying what was an unacceptable situation, was calling for the active participation of all Member States in achieving the universality of comprehensive Agency safeguards in the Middle East.
-In that context, NAM requested that, in the promotion of Agency safeguards in the Middle East, priority should be first accorded to achieving the universality of comprehensive Agency safeguards there.
+(GC(58)/OR.8, Para 12) In the belief that all Member States should cooperate in rectifying what was an unacceptable situation, NAM called for their active participation in achieving the universality of comprehensive Agency safeguards in the Middle East as a priority.

-(GC(57)/OR.9, Para 13) NAM, which noted that the Director General would continue consultations in accordance with his mandate regarding the early application of comprehensive Agency safeguards to all nuclear activities in the Middle East, welcomed the Director General's efforts to encourage the development and consideration of relevant new ideas and approaches that might help to move his mandate forward, and it requested the Director General to continue briefing Member States regularly on those efforts.
+(GC(58)/OR.8, Para 13) Noting that the Director General would continue consultations in accordance with his mandate regarding the early application of comprehensive Agency safeguards to all nuclear activities in the Middle East, NAM welcomed the Director General's efforts to encourage the development and consideration of relevant new ideas and approaches that might help to move his mandate forward, and it requested the Director General to continue briefing Member States regularly on those efforts.